 The success of a complex humanitarian mission depends upon cohesive linkages of diplomatic action, security operations and relief-to-development activities to achieve a desired outcome.

-With its recent adoption at the United Nations World Summit, the controversial Responsibility to Protect concept brings greater significance to the issue of ‘best practices.
+The Responsibility to Protect strategy brings greater significance to the issue of ‘best practices.’

 - A primary responsibility of states to protect their own populations from the crimes of: genocide, war–crimes, ethnic–cleansing, and crimes against humanity;